alexboia/WP-Trip-Summary/help/src/en_US/index.md

 Depending on where you chose to display the map from, the attribution may or may not be mandatory.
 It is, at a minimum, a nice thing to have, so I encourage you to do it.
 The attribution is placed in the lower right corner of the map area and this field allows you to add a text that describes the provider (a copyright notice of sorts).

-#### Enable Map Fullscreen Mode?
+#### Enable Map Full-screen Mode?

-Once the field is unchecked and the changes are saved, the fullscreen button will not be displayed in the Viewer Component anymore.
+Once the field is unchecked and the changes are saved, the full-screen button will not be displayed in the Viewer Component anymore.
 By default, this field is checked, so the button is displayed.

 #### Show Magnifying Glass?